qiaochloe/bph-site/README.md

 - [x] Attach database to UI
 - [x] Create basic schema for puzzles and teams
 - [x] Add leaderboard page
+    - [x] Make the leaderboard page order by puzzles completed
 - [x] Add simple puzzle page
     - [x] Add client guess submission
     - [x] Add server side validation
     - [x] Display previous guesses
     - [x] Validate that the guess is not an empty string
+    - [x] Validate that the guess has not already been submitted before
+    - [x] Automatically convert the guess to uppercase alphabetic characters
 - [x] Handle authentication
     - [x] Add registration page
     - [x] Add login page
     - [x] Add session management
     - [x] Add middleware
     - [x] Redesign the login page to look more like the registration page
+    - [x] Validate that the username is not already taken before inserting a new team
+    - [x] Hash and salt the password
+    - [x] Update "login" to "logout" on the nav bar when the user is logged in
 - [x] Finish data-modeling using gph-site/puzzles/models.py
 - [x] Add puzzle drop system
     - [x] Display list of puzzles dynamically